The North Texas Food Bank’s Response to Covid-19

 - Hand sanitizing stations are available across the volunteer floor

-- High touch surfaces are cleaned frequently
+- High touch surfaces will be cleaned frequently

 In addition, we are also providing the following suggestions to employees, volunteers, partners and other supporters: